Britain repatriates some orphans left in Syria

-LONDON (Reuters) - Foreign Secretary Dominic Raab said on Thursday Britain had arranged for some orphans to be brought home from Syria because it was the right thing to do.
+LONDON (Reuters) - Britain said on Thursday it had arranged for some orphans to be brought home from Syria, joining Germany, Belgium and Australia in repatriating children whose parents were suspected members of Islamic State.

-Britain has been reluctant to allow adults who joined Islamic State in Syria to return home but media reports suggest that London has been working with aid agencies to bring home some children who have been left there.
+Britain has generally been reluctant to allow adults who traveled to Syria to return home but Foreign Secretary Dominic Raab said it was right to bring children home.

 “These innocent, orphaned, children should never have been subjected to the horrors of war,” Raab said.